 1 Introduction

 A number of frequency bands are allocated to the amateur and amateur-satellite services throughout the spectrum.
-These bands have been selected to provide different propagation conditions.
+These bands provide different propagation characteristics and allow experimentation using different technologies as applicable to the different operating frequencies.

 Amateur and amateur-satellite stations perform a variety of functions, such as: